LAVA-LAB/DynAbs/ReadMe.md

 - "Probabilities Are Not Enough: Formal Controller Synthesis for Stochastic Dynamical Models with Epistemic Uncertainty"

-This repository contains everything that is needed to replicate the results presented in the paper.
+This repository contains all code and instructions that are needed to replicate the results presented in the paper.
 Our simulations ran on a Linux machine with 32 3.7GHz cores and 64 GB of RAM.
-Using the instructions below, the experiments may be replicated on a virtual machine, or on your own machine.

 Python version: `3.8.8`.
 For a list of the required Python packages, please see the `requirements.txt` file.